SocialiteProviders/Providers/src/Okta/README.md

 }
 ```
 #### Refresh Token
-Using a refresh token allows an active user to maintain their session
+Using a refresh token allows an active user to maintain their session:

 ```php
 $localUser = Auth::user();